fvnknoots/fvnknoots.Retouched/README.md

 #### Notes

   * Gravity star is still good if user aims more quickly, while being slightly less annoying for the victim.
   * Electric smoke and arc grenade have a slightly larger effect radius because their purpose is for area control, not direct damage.
-It could be higher, but the increasing the size of the visual effect would require client mods.
+They could be higher, but increasing the size of the visual effect would require client mods.

 Development
 --------------------------------------------------------------------------------